jk5445/parallel-primes/README.md

 ## MPI

 This project uses MPI.
 MPI is a library for parallel processes.
 The processes do not share memory and can only communicate through MPI communication calls.
-A shared memory approach would probably yield a better speedup, however, the goal of this project is increase familiarity with MPI and the distributed memory approach.
+While more complex algorithms and/or a shared memory approach would yield a better speedup, the goal of this project is to increase familiarity with MPI and the distributed memory approach to parallelization.

 ## Sieve of Eratosthenes